 Chandler: And you're upset because you didn't make your best friend cry?

-(Monica gives Rachel a plate to take when Rachel moves out)
+(Monica gives Rachel a huge display dish to take with her when she moves out)

 Rachel: Mon, honey, you're not dying.
 I'm just moving out.
-We're gonna see each other all the time.
+Y'know, we're gonna see each other all the time.

 Rachel: Are you okay?
 You're not blinking.

 Monica: I'm fine.
-I'm just thinking about how it's the end of an era.
+I'm just thinking about how it's an end of an era.

 Rachel: Oh, alright.
-But I gotta say, I don't think six years counts as an era.
+But y'know, I gotta say...
+I don't think six years counts as an era.

-Monica: An era counts as a significant period of time.
-It was significant to me, maybe it wasn't significant to you!
+Monica: An era is defined as a significant period of time.
+Now, it was significant for me, maybe it wasn't significant to you!

-Monica: What's the matter with you?
-Aren't you gonna be sad?
-I mean, aren't you gonna miss me at all?
+Monica: What's is the matter with you?!
+Why aren't you more upset?!
+Aren't you gonna be sad that we're not living together anymore?!
+I mean, aren't you gonna miss me at all?!

 Rachel: I mean, it's you guys.
 You do this kind of stuff.
 I mean, you were gonna get married in Vegas then you backed out.
 I guess I'm not upset because I don't see you actually going through with it.
 I'm sorry.